Andrew Ryan McGill: Political career

 In 1870 Austin was elected governor of Minnesota and McGill was selected as his private secretary.
 In 1873, McGill was appointed insurance commissioner of the state, a position he held for thirteen years.
+In 1881, he was an unsuccessful candidate for the Republican nomination for governor of Minnesota.

-In 1886, the Republican state convention nominated McGill as their candidate for governor of Minnesota.
+In 1886, the Republican state convention nominated McGill as their candidate for Governor.
 He won the nomination and the election, serving a single, two-year term as governor (1887-1889).
 During his term he recommended a revision of the railroad laws pertaining to transportation, storage, and grading of wheat, the watering of railroad stocks, a simplification of the tax laws, regulation of liquor, abolition of contract prison labor, establishment of a soldiers' home, and creation of a Bureau of Labor Statistics.
 While not re-elected, McGill remained active in politics, supporting the presidential candidacy of Cushman K. Davis (1896) and serving in the Minnesota State Senate from the 37th District, St. Paul (1899-1905).
 McGill was appointed postmaster of St. Paul (1900) while concurrently serving as senator.

 He died at his home in St. Paul on October 31, 1905.